 Anchor links are great because they improve the UX, or user experience, of your site.
 They help people skip to the most relevant part of your website without having to scroll through sections that don’t interest them.

 Particularly because single page websites and long scrolling websites are all the rage right now, anchor links help visitors navigate with ease.
 Moreover, anchor links are your cell phone’s best friend.
-Visitors who are checking out the mobile version of your site can save a lot of time (and frustration) by clicking on an anchor that takes them straight to what they are looking for.
+Visitors who are checking out your site from their cellphones can easily have an easier mobile navigation experience by clicking on an anchor that takes them straight to what they are looking for.

 You can throw down an anchor pretty much anywhere on your site!
 Place anchors in your header or footer, on a certain paragraph of your About page, on a PayPal button where you accept donations or on the bio of your CEO.
 The options are limitless!